-Whisky is much more than Scotland’s Dropdown content national drink – it’s blended deep into the country’s history and culture.
+Whisky is much more than Scotland's national drink – it’s blended deep into the country’s history and culture.
 Donna Dailey learns more and discovers the best ways to enjoy a wee dram.

-As the Argocat lurches off into the foothills of the Cairngorms Dropdown content, I wrap my scarf tighter against the autumn chill.
+As the Argocat lurches off into the foothills of the Cairngorms, I wrap my scarf tighter against the autumn chill.
 This rugged eight-wheeler, a cross between an ATV and a jeep, is hauling us through the hidden glens of Speyside on the Glenlivet Hill Trek, following the trail of olden-day whisky smugglers.

 Today, whisky is Scotland’s premier product.
 It’s exported to over 200 countries and worth more than £2.5 billion (US $3.3 billion) annually.

 The country has around 120 active distilleries, in fact, and over half of them are here in Speyside.
 This scenic region straddles the River Spey between the mountains and the Moray Firth, and whisky has been made here for centuries.
 When the English Parliament imposed excise duty in 1644, the remote hills of Glenlivet became a haven for countless distillers who couldn’t pay and were forced into hiding.

 The Argocat chugs to a stop at the Peat Reek Bothy.
 Inside the small stone hut is a surprisingly tiny copper still, the sort that made hill farmer Robbie McPherson a fortune from illicit distilling in the early 19th century.

 “Small stills were easier to hide when you saw the excise men approaching,” explains Charlie Ironside, our guide.
 “They were easily spotted walking over the open countryside, and neighbours would alert each other.”